Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Typical of electric mountain bikes, an aluminum alloy frame sacrifices a bit of durability that you’d see from a steel frame.
-In return, it’s lighter and flexible, similar to carbon framing of the Specialized Turbo Creo SL.
+In return, it’s lighter and flexible, similar to the carbon framing of the Specialized Turbo Creo SL.
 The seat is okay, but nothing to write home to mom about, but could be wider.
 Replace ASAP.
 The handlebars are straight across, offering very little ergonomic design.
 Alternatively, the Moustache Ebike offers comfortable ergonomic handlebars if that is a concern.
 If you want other lightweight options, the Haibike Xduro is a good choice, while the Giant Road E 1 Pro also boasts a 28 mph top speed.

-Don’t expect to be on the road a long time, because the lithium battery doesn’t support long trips.
+Don’t expect to be on the road for a long time because the lithium battery doesn’t support long trips.
 At most, you’ll get 17 miles on a single charge, and that’s with pedal assist or bike mode.
 You’d get even less when leaving it up to its battery power.
 If you need more range, the Jetson Adventure electric bike can push that to 30 miles.

-The Hicient Electric Road Bike isn’t winning any awards as the best electric bikes, but it does well enough as a beginner’s option.
-A small, yet satisfying stepping stone towards the larger-than-life models, if you will.
-Good acceleration and 21-speed shifter forgives its less-than-stellar 18mph max speed.
+The Hicient Electric Road Bike isn’t winning any awards as the best electric bike, but it does well enough as a beginner’s option.
+A small yet satisfying stepping stone towards the larger-than-life models, if you will.
+Good acceleration and 21-speed shifter forgive its less-than-stellar 18mph max speed.
 And at least it’s durable and lightweight.